 - Norman Gershfeld, PhD, Guest Researcher

-Our investigations center on how cell behavior is linked to underlying physical mechanisms, for which we develop and apply methodologies based on mathematical and physical principles.
-Our research also involves biochemical and cell-biological techniques.
-Projects currently include: (i) elaborating a physical model to explain the stochastic nature of coated vesicle biogenesis during receptor-mediated endocytosis, focusing on understanding how the size dependence of nanoparticle uptake relies on mesoscopic cell mechanics; (ii) using atomic force spectroscopy to examine the modes by which clathrin lattices can be dissociated; (iii) exploring how substrate mechanical properties affect the response of eukaryotic cells to changes in their environment; and (iv) understanding how certain small molecules interact with microtubules and thereby act as antimitotic agents, and how microtubule arrays function in mitosis to produce accurate segregation of chromosomes.
-We also develop new experimental modalities to characterize these and related phenomena.
+Our investigations focus on how cell behavior is linked to underlying physical mechanisms, for which we develop and apply methodologies based on mathematical and physical principles.
+Projects currently include: (1) elaborating a physical model to understand the dependence on mesoscopic mechanical parameters of eukaryotic cell uptake of viruses and nanoscopic drug-delivery particles via receptor-mediated endocytosis; 2) understanding the nature and consequences of temperature-linked phase transitions in biological cell membranes, particularly those occurring near the temperature at which the cells grow and are maintained; (3) optimizing the use of in vitro assays for amoeboid cell chemotaxis by assessing how such tests depend on cell sensitivity to chemotaxins, motility parameters of the putative chemotactic cells, and assay geometry; and (4) understanding how certain small molecules interact with microtubules and thereby act as antimitotic agents, and how microtubule arrays function in mitosis to produce accurate segregation of chromosomes.
 We have a particular interest in the ways cellular activities are coordinated in space and time.

 Complex systems biophysics